bitcoin-s/bitcoin-s/README.md

 # Goal
 This implementation of a sidechain is designed to be a base implementation for which other sidechains (and their features) can be built off of.
 For the most part, it is going to mirror the [elements project](https://github.com/ElementsProject/elements).
 This project aims to provide a solid base implementation on the JVM.
 # TODO:
+  - Implement verification of SPV proofs inside of the mainchain branch
   - Implement REORGPROOFVERIFY & WITHDRAWPROOFVERIFY
   - [Implement disabled op codes in Bitcoin (OP_OR, OP_AND, OP_XOR...)](https://www.elementsproject.org/elements/opcodes/)
   - [Signed blocks](https://www.elementsproject.org/elements/signed-blocks/)